I get this question at least once a day right now. “Ed, should I buy? Or should I wait?”

 This is the big one.
 And I address it in detail in my 2026 market forecast, but here’s the short version.

-Current mortgage rates are around 5.99%.
-Most forecasters expect them between 5.0% and 5.9% by year-end 2026.
-So yes, rates will probably come down a bit.
+Current 30-year mortgage rates are around 6.5% (Source).
+A lot of forecasters expect them to drift somewhat lower by year-end 2026, though nobody actually knows.
+So yes, rates may come down a bit.
 But here’s what happens when rates drop: more buyers enter the market, competition increases, and that leverage you have right now starts evaporating.

 The buyers who are out there right now, with pre-approvals and realistic expectations, are getting the best deals because they’re competing against fewer people.
-When rates hit 5.5%, a wave of sidelined buyers comes back in.
+When rates fall meaningfully, a wave of sidelined buyers comes back in.
 That’s not a theory, that’s how every rate cycle in the last 40 years has played out.

 I wrote a whole piece on why timing the market rarely works.
 The short version: buy when you can afford it, when you find the right home, and when the terms work for your situation.
 The rate environment right now is favorable enough to make good deals.